vallerion/learnings/readme.md

 Notes are things that resonate with my personal knowledge and experience, so they are very subjective.

+For taking notes you can use browser for articles and apple books highlight tool for books and papers.

+Use different highlights color for interesting things, confusing and something requires additional research.

 ### From articles

 For articles, it is important to read it at least twice.
 First time to get a general idea and make some notes.
-Second to pay more attention to details.
+Avoid diving into details at this step.
+Second pass to pay more attention to details and get good topic understanding.

 It's okay if several days, weeks or months (up to 3 months) have passed between the first and second readings.